gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ### Add a New DTLS Connection {#add-dtls-connection}

-Either peer can add a new DTLS connection to the SCTP association at any time, but no more than 2 DTLS connections can exist at the same time.
-The new DCI value shall be the last active DCI increased by one.
-What is encoded in the DTLS chunk and DTLS user messages are the DCI value modulo 256.
+Either peer can add a new DTLS connection to the SCTP association at any time, but no more than 4 DTLS connections can exist at the same time.
+The new DCI value shall be the last active Traffic or Restart DCI increased by one.
+What is encoded in the DTLS chunk and DTLS user messages are the DCI value modulo 4.
 This makes the attempt to create a new DTLS connection to use the same, known, value of DCI from both peers.
 A new handshake will be initiated by DTLS using the new DCI.
 Details of the handshake are described in {{dtls-handshake}}.